Gideon: Subsequent events

 The Israelites invited Gideon to become their king and to found a dynasty, but he refused, telling them that only God was their ruler.

 Gideon went on to make an ephod out of the gold won in battle.
-This action eventually caused the whole of Israel to turn away from God yet again and the ruin of Gideon and his family.
+As a sign of what ADONAI had done for them.
 Gideon had 70 sons from the many women he took as wives.
 He also had a Shechemite concubine who bore him a son whom he named Abimelech, which means "my father is king".